lesquoyb/morse/README.md

- This script convert a text into the corresponding morse code. if you just run the script without argument it will play the morse code as a song, if you add the argument "text" it will give you the corresponding text.
+ This script convert a text into the corresponding morse code.
+ You will need to install the pyglet module for python to run the script. if you just run the script without argument it will play the morse code as a song, if you add the argument "text" it will give you the corresponding text.